A New Wave of Conservation Storytelling

 Outcome

-The resulting image series delivered vibrant, high‑impact hero portraits alongside rich visual narratives of community life, culture and marine landscapes.
-These photographs are already slated for use in a UK public‑exhibition and will serve FFI’s media outreach, donor campaigns and in‑country awareness initiatives.
+The resulting image series delivered vibrant, high-impact hero portraits alongside rich visual narratives of community life, culture and marine landscapes.
+These photographs are already slated for use in a UK public-exhibition and will serve Fauna & Flora’s media outreach, donor campaigns and in-country awareness initiatives.

-By spotlighting those often unseen marine stewards and positioning them as true guardians of the ocean, the project advances Fairpicture’s commitment to ethical, locally‑led visual storytelling – and strengthens FFI’s call for meaningful investment in marine protected areas and local leadership.
+By spotlighting those often unseen marine stewards and positioning them as true guardians of the ocean, the project advances Fairpicture’s commitment to ethical, locally-led visual storytelling – and strengthens Fauna & Flora’s call for meaningful investment in local leadership to protect nature.

 1266_Honduras_F&F_Fairpicture698